Category Archives: Growing Up

 Childhood is cruel.
 I don’t mean all the usual ways, although those are cruel too.
 I mean how everyone tells you that you can do anything you want, and even worse, how you have all this potential — this newly … Continue reading

-Posted in Growing Up, Life | Comments Off
+Posted in Growing Up, Life | Comments Off on the challenge of tomorrow

 it’s a nice day when you wake up in disneyland